The Breadfruit Institute is a research partner based in Kaua'i.

 An ancient food for the modern world

 For thousands of years, breadfruit has been a staple crop in the Pacific Islands.
 Today, it’s helping solve some of the most urgent problems we face—climate change, depleted soils, economic insecurity, malnutrition and hunger—all at the same time.
 Breadfruit is most often eaten as a starch and smells like freshly baked bread when cooked, hence the name.
-This amazing, gluten-free food is the main ingredient in our savory breadfruit crackers.

 The Nutritious, Gluten-Free Breadfruit